What is our Curriculum?

 Teaching of foundation subjects follows a long term plan to ensure breath of study across the school.

-Our SBC has evolved from the use of National Curriculum and schemes of work which was then reviewed to ensure that it is relevant to the children’s and school’s needs.
-After researching a number of different skills based curriculums a long-term plan was written.
+Our curriculum has evolved from the use of National Curriculum and schemes of work which was then reviewed to ensure that it is relevant to the children’s and school’s needs.
+After researching a number of different curriculums a long-term plan was written.
 This then enabled careful consideration of the skills that would be required.
 With this long term plan in mind a set of skills was written which would show clear progression throughout school and would allow pupils to develop skills they can use in a variety of contexts.
 Skills within each foundation subject have been cross- referenced with the 2014 National Curriculum and reflect any changes needed within the skills.

 We value the importance of direct experience within the curriculum so that teachers draw out and develop children’s thinking and capacities in meaningful contexts.
 Core knowledge and skills are at the heart of the learning process with the children exploring a wide range of topics, to prepare them for life.
 A gather, skills, apply approach to planning and delivery of lessons is taken across school to ensure children develop a deep understanding of specific skills and are able to apply these in a range of situations.